-In Dundas Valley there are 453 carers providing unpaid assistance to a person with a disability, long term illness or old age.
+In Dundas Valley there were 453 carers providing unpaid assistance to a person with a disability, long term illness or old age in 2011.

 The proportion of people providing unpaid care for the aged and disabled in Dundas Valley can be an important indicator of the level of demand for aged care services and facilities by local and state governments.
 An increasing proportion of carers among the population may indicate inadequate aged care provision, or the need for in-home support, or support for the carers themselves.
 The level of care provided by individuals is likely to be affected by Household Income, Age Structure and the ethnic makeup of the community (Language Spoken), as well as the sense of community cohesiveness.

 'In the last two weeks did the person spend time providing unpaid care, help or assistance to family members or others because of a disability, a long term illness or problems related to old age?'.

 |Assistance to a person with a disability, long term illness or old age||Number||%||City of Parramatta %||Number||%||City of Parramatta %||2006 to 2011|